Sivamani-18/JS-Courses/README.md

 ```

 ### Object.freeze()
 Freezes an object, preventing new properties from being added and existing properties from being modified or deleted.
+[Back To Top](#table-of-contents)
 ```javascript
 var obj = {
     prop: 42